chris2fr/django-design-system/README.rst

 ===============
-Django-Fastoche
+Django-Cefran
 ===============

-Django-Fastoche is an attempt at rendering a generique version of Django-FASTOCHE.
+Django-Cefran is an attempt at rendering a generique version of Django-CEFRAN.

 Documentation
 -------------

-It is my conviction that the work done in DSFR (`"Système de design de l’État français" <https://www.systeme-de-design.gouv.fr/>`_)  and as visible in the Django-FASTOCHE Python Package (`documentation (in French) <https://numerique-gouv.github.io/django-fastoche/>`_) is fantastic.
+It is my conviction that the work done in DSFR (`"Système de design de l’État français" <https://www.systeme-de-design.gouv.fr/>`_)  and as visible in the Django-CEFRAN Python Package (`documentation (in French) <https://numerique-gouv.github.io/django-cefran/>`_) is fantastic.
 The only problem is that the website design itself is the French Government, and not any lamba website.

 So, unless you want the French Foriegn Legion knocking at your door (actually, it wouldn't be them, but they are well known enough to illustrate my point), we need the grace to accept a very intentional work to bettering web-mastery, readability and accessibility by all.

 France, though its' DiNum, or, actually I won't get into it, just be aware that French coolness also goes to OpenSource communities, has made something called "(`sites-failes <https://github.com/numerique-gouv/sites-faciles>`_)" as a Wagtail plugin.
 I think it's great!
-That's why Fastoche.
+That's why Cefran.

-As the French Government uses django-fastoche for sites-faciles, let's use django-fastoche for "(`wagtail-facile <https://github.com/chris2fr/wagtail-fastoche>`_)".
+As the French Government uses django-cefran for sites-faciles, let's use django-cefran for "(`wagtail-facile <https://github.com/chris2fr/wagtail-cefran>`_)".

 Requirements
 ------------
-(from django-fastoche)
+(from django-cefran)

 Tested with Python 3.8 to 3.11 and Django 3.2 to 5.0.
 Per `vermin <https://github.com/netromdk/vermin>`_, it should work with Python >= 3.6, and it should work with old versions of Django too.